3kh0/bing-rewards/README.md

 3. Install the requirements.txt file included in the repo: `pip install -r BingRewards/requirements.txt`
 4. Create/update the config file by running `python BingRewards/setup.py`.
 Multiple accounts is supported.
 	 -  **Please note**: Your credentials will be stored in plain text
 5. You must have signed onto your account using this machine before.
-Open Chrome or Edge and visit https://login.live.com.
+	- Open Chrome or Edge and visit https://login.live.com.
 The site may ask to send you a verification email or text.
+	- Then, go to https://rewards.bing.com/ and go through the intro pages.
 6. Run `python BingRewards/BingRewards.py` to start earning points.
 	- You may need to add `-nsb` flag if running on Linux, including for Docker
 8. Occasionally, update to the latest code by running `./bing-rewards-master/update.sh`